AlEscher/pwndbg-gui/README.md

 - [psutil](https://pypi.org/project/psutil/) for cross-platform access to process information

 ## Disclaimer
 This tool was developed as project for the Binary Exploitation practical course at TUM.
-All features are targeted to complete the pwning challanges during the course.
-If you like it, but have a usecase that is currently not supported feel free to contribute or report an issue.
+All features are targeted to complete the pwning challenges during the course.
+If you like it, but have a use case that is currently not supported feel free to open a PR or an issue.